Procurement Glossary

 Example: A car manufacturer reduces the time-to-market for a new vehicle model from 48 to 36 months by involving strategic suppliers in the development process at an early stage and carrying out parallel procurement activities, thereby securing a lead in the market segment.

 Time-to-market (TTM) is a decisive success factor in the modern business world and describes the time span from the initial product idea to the market launch of a product or service.
 In an increasingly competitive and dynamic market environment, the ability to bring innovations to market quickly and efficiently is of strategic importance for companies.
 An optimized time-to-market strategy can not only create a competitive advantage, but also contribute significantly to the success of a company.
-In this guide, you will learn the most important aspects of the time-to-market concept, its significance for different industries and effective strategies for optimizing your time-to-market.
+In this guide, you will learn about the most important aspects of the time-to-market concept, its significance for different industries and effective strategies for optimizing your time-to-market.

 What is time-to-market?